-Adrian is the Administrative Partner of the Washington Office.
+Adrian currently serves in the role of Administrative Partner for Jones Day's Washington Office.

 - September 23, 2014

 Executive Roundtable Series: Enterprise Risk Management - State of the Art Strategies & Solutions

 - The George Washington University (J.D. with honors 1984); State University of New York at Albany (B.A. summa cum laude 1981)

 - Maryland, District of Columbia, Maryland Court of Appeals, U.S. Courts of Appeals for the District of Columbia and Third Circuits, and U.S. District Courts for the District of Columbia and the District of Maryland